-In addition to the ratings across these five categories, the qualitative data gathered in QRT Part 1, such as the artifacts and phone conversations, were synthesized into a narrative description of each CSR model.
-Each narrative includes in-depth information about the CSR model's costs and descriptions of the following components: organization and governance; curriculum and instruction; scheduling and grouping; technology; monitoring of student progress; parent, family, and community involvement; professional development and technical assistance; and implementation expectations and benchmarks.
+In addition to the ratings across these five categories, the qualitative data gathered in QRT Part 1, such as the artifacts and phone conversations, were synthesized into a narrative description of each ESP.
+Each narrative included indepth information about the ESP's costs and descriptions of the following components: organization and governance; administrative services; curriculum and instruction; scheduling and grouping; technology; monitoring of student progress; parent, family, and community involvement; professional development and technical assistance; and implementation expectations and benchmarks.

-In all, qualitative and quantitative data were mapped to rate a CSR model on
+In all, qualitative and quantitative data were mapped to rate each ESP on

-- Evidence of positive effects on student achievement; - Evidence of positive effects on additional outcomes; - Evidence of positive effects on parent, family, and community outcomes; - Evidence of link between research and the model's design; and - Evidence of services and support to schools to enable successful implementation.
+- Evidence of positive effects on student achievement; - Evidence of positive effects on additional outcomes; - Evidence of positive effects on parent, family, and community outcomes; - Evidence of link between research and the model's design; and

+• Evidence of services and support to schools to enable successful implementation.

-The quantitative data provided a systematic literature review of the reported effects of student achievement and other outcome variables.
-CSR models that have relatively more literature consisting of evaluation studies were more likely to achieve higher ratings in Categories 1-3 (as long as results demonstrated positive impact).
-Furthermore, by using qualitative data, newer CSR models or those that do not have a substantial number of evaluation reports can be evaluated on dimensions such as professional development.
-Although past research on student achievement offers important considerations for education consumers, they may also consider whether the CSR model's design is based on solid research and provides a strong commitment to support schools through professional development and technical assistance.
-Newer models may not have had sufficient time to conduct research on their effectiveness, but they ought to be able to clearly demonstrate that they can work, that is, that the model's design is based on solid evidence of what works.
-Hence, by using both qualitative and quantitative methods, the CSRQ Center strives to provide the education consumer with a thorough and systematic description of the effectiveness of each CSR model reviewed in this report.
+The quantitative analysis provided a systematic literature review of the reported effects of student achievement and other outcome variables.
+ESPs that could show relatively more literature consisting of evaluation studies were more likely to achieve higher ratings in Categories 1-3 (as long as results demonstrated positive impact).
+Through the qualitative analysis, newer ESPs and those that did not have a substantial number of evaluation reports could be evaluated on such dimensions as quality of professional development offered by the ESP.
+Although previous research on student achievement offers important considerations, education consumers may also consider whether the ESP's design is based on solid research and provides a strong commitment to support schools through professional development and technical assistance.
+Providers of newer models may not have had sufficient time to conduct research on the effectiveness of their models, but they should be able to clearly demonstrate that their models can work, that is, that the model's design is based on solid evidence of what works.
+Hence, by using both qualitative and quantitative methods, the CSRQ Center strives to provide the education consumer with a thorough and systematic description of the effectiveness of each ESP reviewed in this report.

-By using qualitative and quantitative methods to evaluate the effectiveness of widely implemented CSR models, this study also strives to provide usable information to education consumers.
-U.S. Education Secretary Margaret Spellings recently stated that the No Child Left Behind Act "rests on the common sense principles of accountability for results, data-based decision making, high expectations for all, and empowering change" (U.S. Department of Education, 2005).
+By using qualitative and quantitative methods to evaluate the effectiveness of widely implemented ESPs, this study also strives to provide usable information to education consumers.
+In 2005, U.S. Education Secretary Margaret Spellings stated that the No Child Left Behind Act "rests on the common sense principles of accountability for results, data-based decision making, high expectations for all, and empowering change" (U.S. Department of Education, 2005).

 Meeting these goals will require a significant expansion of information for education consumers about what works.
-This report is intended to act as a decisionsupport tool for educators wishing to find effective CSR approaches for meeting locally defined needs.
-It helps to provide such information and will help increase its use in education decision making-marking a significant change in the culture of the education system to meet the needs of educators, policymakers, community leaders, families, and most importantly, America's children.
+This report is intended to act as a decisionsupport tool for educators who wish to find effective whole school improvement approaches for meeting locally defined needs.
+This report helps to provide descriptive and evidence-based information on selected ESPs that may help educators make decisions-marking a significant change in the culture of the education system to meet the needs of educators, policymakers, community leaders, families, and most importantly, America's children.